Scientific Forecaster Discussion

 06z...affecting sites kekn...kbkw...and kcrw.

 Forecast confidence and alternate scenarios through 18z

 Forecast confidence: medium.

-Alternate scenarios: timing of categorical and precipitation changes may vary.
+Alternate scenarios: timing and density of fog/low stratus may vary

 Experimental table of flight category objectively shows consistency